Arizona Cardinals: Logos and uniforms

 Hoping to break a six-game losing streak, the Cardinals wore the red pants for the first time on October 29, 2006, in a game at Lambeau Field against the Green Bay Packers.
 The Packers won 31–14, and the Cards headed into their bye week with a 1–7 mark.
 After the bye week, the Cardinals came out in an all-red combination at home against the Dallas Cowboys and lost, 27–10.
 Arizona did not wear the red pants for the remainder of the season and won four of their last seven games.
 However, the following season, in 2007, the Cardinals again wore their red pants for their final 3 home games.
 They wore red pants with white jerseys in games on the road at the Cincinnati Bengals and Seattle Seahawks.
 They paired red pants with red jerseys, the all-red combination, for home games against the Detroit Lions, San Francisco 49ers, Cleveland Browns, and St. Louis Rams.
 The red pants were not worn at all in 2008, but they were used in home games against Seattle, Minnesota, and St. Louis in 2009.
-The red pants were paired with the white road jersey for the first time in three years during a 2010 game at Carolina, but the white jersey/red pants combination was not used again until 2018, when they broke out the combination against the Kansas City Chiefs.
+The red pants were paired with the white road jersey for the first time in three years during a 2010 game at Carolina, but the white jersey/red pants combination was not used again until 2018, when they wore the combination against the Kansas City Chiefs.

 The Cardinals' first home game in Arizona, in 1988, saw them play in red jerseys.
 Thereafter, for the next 18 years in Arizona, the Cardinals, like a few other NFL teams in warm climates, wore their white jerseys at home during the first half of the season—forcing opponents to suffer in their darker jerseys during Arizona autumns that frequently see temperatures over 100 °F (38 °C).
 However, this tradition did not continue when the Cardinals moved from Sun Devil Stadium to State Farm Stadium in 2006, as early-season games (and some home games late in the season) were played with the roof closed.
-With the temperature inside at a comfortable 70 °F (21 °C), the team opted to wear red jerseys at home full-time.
+With the temperature inside at a comfortable 70 °F (21 °C), the team opted to wear red jerseys at home full time.
 The Cardinals wore white jerseys at home for the first time at State Farm Stadium on August 29, 2008, in a preseason game against the Denver Broncos.